-Old Savannah Trolley Tours – This hop on/hop off tour bus is a great way to see the city, particularly during the hot summer months.
-The trolley departs from the Savannah Visitors Center every 20 minutes.
-I suggest taking the tour all the way around once to decide which of the 16 drop-off points warrant further exploration.
-(The beautiful interior of the Cathedral of St. John the Baptist on Lafayette Square is a must!)
-Be on the lookout for the most charming member of the tour; crowd favorite Forrest Gump makes an appearance about halfway through!
+Trolley Tours – A hop on/hop off tour bus is a great way to see the city, particularly during the hot summer months.
+The trolleys depart from the Savannah Visitors Center every 20 minutes, and I suggest taking the tour all the way around the city once to decide which of the drop-off points interest you most and warrant further exploration.

 Self-Guided Tours – Savannah is a highly walkable city.
 Download a map of the Historic District, then set out on foot to discover Savannah's charm and beauty for yourself!
 I recommend downloading the Detour App and walking the City Market: Dark Path to Freedom tour.

 There are currently 22 squares throughout the Historic District and a few larger parks scattered about the area.
-(Originally there were 24 squares, but 2 were lost to city development.)
 The squares provide much needed greenery and a quiet place to rest amidst the commotion of the city.